The Assemblies of God

 We believe that Christ came to inaugurate the Kingdom of God.
 This Kingdom is therefore already present but is not yet fully realised.
 It is seen wherever God’s reign is extended and is a present reality in the hearts and lives of believers.
 The Church is empowered by the Holy Spirit as the agency by which the Kingdom is extended.
 The Kingdom will be seen in its fullness when Christ returns at the end of this age.

 We believe in the physical and visible return of Christ.
 At this time those who have died believing in Christ will be resurrected.
 They will be caught up to meet the Lord in the air, along with those believers who are alive at the time of His return.
-This is the hope of all believers, in all ages.
-We believe in the millennial reign of Christ.
+This is the hope of all believers, of all ages.
+We believe in the millennial reign of Christ

 We believe that every person who has ever lived will face a day of final judgement.
 The righteous will be judged for rewards at the judgement seat of Christ.
 The unbelievers will face eternal separation from God in hell.